Skip to Content

 I’m always excited and happy to share Weight Watchers recipes.
 Of all the recipes on this blog, they are the recipes that I make over and over again.
 My Weight Watchers chili is a good example of one of these recipes!

-My favorite “challenge” with Weight Watchers is coming up with recipes that use zero point foods.
+My favorite “challenge” is coming up with recipes that use zero point foods.
 If you’re on the Freestyle program, you know exactly what I’m talking about.
 There are over 200 foods that have no points, and one of them is in this recipe (you’ll see soon!).

 The recipe in the spotlight today is two ingredient bagels.

 I’m here to teach you how to make these little dough-y wheels of delight and then answer any questions you have!
-Because the truth is, these Weight Watchers two ingredient bagels are pretty amazing.
+Because the truth is, this homemade bagel recipe pretty amazing.

-You can eat this Weight Watchers recipe for breakfast as bagels, form into small sandwich rounds, make a large or several individual pizza crusts, or even use the dough to make pigs in a blanket.
+You can eat these for breakfast as bagels, form into small sandwich rounds, make a large or several individual pizza crusts, or even use the dough to make pigs in a blanket.

 What do two ingredient bagels taste like?